bkacamak/hi/readme.txt

-hello git
-hello again
-updating
-share
+feature2 changes
-feature2
+feature2 changes more